RoulaHwaije/JHipster/README.md

 Once signed in, create a new repository where your Docker image will be pushed.
 3. Add Docker Hub Credentials to GitHub Secrets:
 GitHub Actions need your Docker Hub credentials to push the Docker image.
 These credentials are stored as secrets in your GitHub repository:
-Go to your GitHub repository.
-Navigate to Settings > Secrets and variables > Actions.
+Go to your GitHub repository and Navigate to Settings > Secrets and variables > Actions.
 Click "New repository secret."
 Add two secrets:
     Name: DOCKER_USERNAME
     Value: Your Docker Hub username
     Name: DOCKER_PASSWORD
     Value: Your Docker Hub password or access token
-4. Create a GitHub Actions Workflow:
+5. Create a GitHub Actions Workflow:
 Create a workflow file in your project to define the steps for building and pushing the Docker image:
     A. Inside your project directory, create a new directory for GitHub Actions workflows: .github/workflows
     B. Create a new file called docker-image.yml inside this directory: .github/workflows/docker-image.yml